cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 ### Positive

-* Allows modules to be compiled to tinyGO.
+* Allows modules to be compiled to TinyGo.
 * Reduces the cosmos-sdk's learning curve, since understanding gRPC semantics is not a must anymore.
 * Allows other modules to extend existing modules behaviour using pre and post msg handlers, without forking.
 * The system becomes overall more simple as gRPC is not anymore a hard dependency and requirement for the state machine.